luke-gs/KeychainAccess/README.md

 When viewing an entity's details, there will be rules around how the data is matched between the data sources.
 There is a convenience object that is used in the `EntityDetailSectionsViewModel` to allow for data matching which should be passed in, in the `init`.

-The rules that are defined in the `FetchMatch` structs will be used when fetching the entity details for a data source that isn't the initial selected data source from the Search Results screen.
+The rules that are defined in the `DataMatchable` structs will be used when fetching the entity details for a data source that isn't the initial selected data source from the Search Results screen.

 More info on the the data matcher can be found in `MatchMaker.swift`.

-1. Create a bunch of `FetchMatch` structs defining your matching behaviour. **Note:** you might need to create custom fetch requests depending on how the entity details are fetched.
+1. Create a bunch of `DataMatchable` structs defining your matching behaviour. **Note:** you might need to create custom fetch requests depending on how the entity details are fetched.

 ```
-struct MPOLToFNCPersonMatch: FetchMatch {
+struct MPOLToFNCPersonMatch: DataMatchable {
     var initialSource: EntitySource = MPOLSource.mpol
     var resultSource: EntitySource = MPOLSource.fnc